JacobDowney/Tutoropolis/README.md

   - update if pushed new user data

 tutor.php
-  - insert new tutor proposal
+  - DONE: insert new tutor proposal
   - query for all tutor proposals
   - create new session for proposal if selected